Murals - 22 example

 Andy Warhol’s scandalous 13 Most Wanted Men: Destroyed within days

-Andy Warhol commissioned to create his first and only public art piece Pop provocateur Andy Warhol was never a stranger to controversy.
-In 1964, as part of a series of commissions for the New York State Pavilion, Warhol was commissioned to work on an installation displayed on the face of the pavilion, which was to …
+Pop provocateur Andy Warhol was never a stranger to controversy.
+In 1964, as part of a series of commissions for the New York State Pavilion, Warhol was commissioned to work on an installation displayed on the face of the pavilion, which was to serve as one of the main venues of the fair.
+Embed from

 Brad Downey – I’m Lovin It, 2009, Leuphana University, Lüneburg, Germany

-Who is Brad Downey?
 Brad Downey has consolidated a reputation for himself in the street art community as an artist who has a flair for navigating gray areas in society.
-His work in public is an expert combination of culture and sensationalism, which are both presented and partnered with media-friendly and pop culture acceptable imagery. …
+His work in public is an expert combination of culture and sensationalism, which are both presented and partnered with media-friendly and pop culture acceptable imagery.
+I’m Lovin It mural

-McDonald’s did not pay for Brad Downey’s mural Read More »
+McDonald’s didn’t pay for Brad Downey’s mural Read More

 Joan Miró’s most impressive ceramics & murals